 This session will provide an overview of not only the state of the mental health crisis, but also a glimpse into what educators may be facing as programs and schools reopen this fall.
 We will also cover what to ask for when meeting with your Congressional office.

-Download Mental Health Brief
+Download the Mental Health Issue Brief

 Friday, July 17, 3-4 pm (EST)